“Grand old ministerial residence then art studios, brilliantly refashioned into the city’s most original and inspiring hotel”

 - Off-street Parking

 - Restaurants Nearby

 - Air Conditioning

 - Musical instruments

-Rooms are mostly square, with lofty ceilings, tall windows and polished parquet flooring.
+The 8 rooms are mostly square, with lofty ceilings, tall windows and polished parquet flooring.
 Throughout, there’s bare brick aplenty, though any rawness is softened by layers of ageing paint and the odd splash of colour.
 Beautifully upholstered furnishings and oodles of artwork (all of which is for sale) add warmth.